liberland/docs/constitution/Liberland-constitution.md

 # The Constitution of the Free Republic of Liberland draft

-Last updated: 2015-04-29 04:46 CEST
+Last updated: 2015-05-05 05:22 CEST

 > Notice: this is NOT a final version of Constitution, it is just a draft!

-*We, the Citizens of the Free Republic of Liberland, hereinafter, "the Citizens", in order to establish justice, insure domestic tranquility, provide for the common defense, and secure the blessings of liberty to ourselves and future generations, do ordain and establish the Constitution of the Free Republic of Liberland, hereinafter “the Constitution”, as its supreme law, deriving its just authority from the law of nature and the consent of the governed.
-Hereby, the Free Republic of Liberland shall be governed by the Public Administration exercising the legislative, executive and judicial powers restricted by the Bill of Rights.*
+*We, the Citizens of the Free Republic of Liberland, in order to secure Life, Liberty, and Property, for ourselves and future generations, do ordain and establish the Constitution of the Free Republic of Liberland, attempting a harmonious consensus for the benefit of all those seeking their home in this place.
+Being aware of a long and shameful list of governments’ trespasses to the Rights of the people, we hereby declare that the Public Authority governing the Free Republic of Liberland shall first and foremost respect the Bill of Rights and exercise only such functions as have been delegated to it under this Constitution.
+Therefore, drawing inspiration from the noble tradition of the Founding Fathers of the American Nation, we declare that whenever the Public Authority becomes an obstacle to, rather than a guarantor of, our Rights, it shall be our duty to alter or abolish such government, and to institute a new government for the restoration of the Rights which we consider inherent in all human beings.*

 ## Bill of Rights